maartenSXM/GrowOS/README.md

 ### Configure the project

 Open the project configuration menu (`idf.py menuconfig`).

-TODO
+This is usually already configured.

 ### Build and Flash

+Find your port with the command `ls /dev`, on an m1 macbook with only the device connected it typically is `/dev/tty.usbserial-00000000`

 Build the project and flash it to the board, then run the monitor tool to view the serial output:

-Run `idf.py -p PORT flash monitor` to build, flash and monitor the project.
+Run `idf.py -p <PORT> flash monitor` to build, flash and monitor the project. `idf.py -p /dev/tty.usbserial-00000000 flash monitor`

+NOTE:
+The ESP32-S2 chip needs to be in bootloader mode before it can be detected as a DFU device and flash.
+This can be achieved by pulling GPIO0 down (on a dev board this is typically done by pressing the BOOT button), pulling RESET down for a moment.
+GPIO0 can then be released at convenience.

 (To exit the serial monitor, type `Ctrl-]`.)